DrLex0/print3D-FlexiRex/README.md

 * 3 perimeters,
 * 15% infill,
 * solid infill threshold 8 mm²,
+* 5 top layers and 4 bottom layers,
-* no supports and no raft.
+* no supports and no raft needed.

 The print in the photos was created with rigid.ink silver ABS, but pretty much any material should work.
 You could print it in a flexible filament to make it even more flexible and pretty much impossible to destroy, but plain PLA is probably easiest.